 Do not incorporate materials into the Work without a price agreement.

-4. Equipment.
+4. Construction Equipment.

 a.
 General.
-The Department will pay the Contractor’s costs for equipment the Engineer deems necessary to perform the force account work for the time directed by the Engineer or until the Contractor completes the force account Work, whichever happens first.
-The Department will pay the Contractor the established rates for equipment only during the hours that it is operated, except as otherwise allowed elsewhere in these Specifications.
-The Department will pay for non-operating hours at the idle equipment rate as specified in .
+The LPA will pay the Contractor’s costs for equipment the Engineer deems necessary to perform the force account work for the time directed by the Engineer or until the Contractor completes the force account Work, whichever happens first.
+The LPA will pay the Contractor the established rates for equipment only during the hours that it is operated, except as otherwise allowed elsewhere in these Specifications.
+The LPA will pay for non-operating hours at the idle equipment rate as specified in 109.05.C.4.c.
 Report equipment hours to the nearest 1/2 hour.
 The established equipment rates in these Specifications include compensation for overhead and profit except as otherwise specified.

-The Department will pay for use of Contractor-owned equipment the Engineer approves for force account Work at established rates.
-The Department will pay the rates, as modified in , given in the (formerly Rental Rate ), by EquipmentWatch, a division of Penton Business Media, Inc.
+The LPA will pay for use of Contractor-owned equipment the Engineer approves for force account Work at established rates.
+The LPA will pay the rates, as modified in 109.05.C.4.b, given in the Equipment Watch Cost Recovery (formerly Rental Rate Blue Book), by EquipmentWatch, a division of Penton Business Media, Inc.

 Provide, and the Engineer will confirm, the manufacturer’s ratings and manufacturer-approved modifications required to classify equipment for rental rate determination.
 For equipment with no direct power unit, use a unit of at least the minimum recommended manufacturer’s rating.

-The Department will not pay rental for small tools or equipment that show a daily rate less than $5.00 or for unlisted equipment that has a value of less than $400.
+The LPA will not pay rental for small tools or equipment that show a daily rate less than $5.00 or for unlisted equipment that has a value of less than $400.

 Tool trucks will be allowed for compensation if they are used at the force account site.
 Only the tools used from the tool truck will be allowed for compensation.
 Tools in the tool truck that are not used in the force account work will not be compensated.
 A tool trailer that remains at the Contractor’s office or yard will not be allowed on the force account work.
 Tool trailers that are taken to the force account site will be allowed for compensation along with the tools used on the force account work that were taken from the trailer.

 Treat traffic control devices used in Maintaining Traffic and owned by the Contractor as owned equipment.
-Allowed rates for common traffic control devices and concrete barrier that are not listed in the will be as determined by the Department.
+Allowed rates for common traffic control devices and concrete barrier that are not listed in the Blue Book will be as determined by the LPA.

 Use Engineer approved equipment in good working condition and providing normal output or production.
 The Engineer may reject equipment not in good working condition or not properly sized for efficient performance of the Work.